bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 ### HTML5 Client's client side:

 We rely heavily on the fact that MongoDB on the server side automatically pushes updates to MiniMongo on the client side.
 The client side subscribes to the published collections on the server side.
 During the subscription, the userId and auth_token of the user logged in the client are required.
-Providing these 2 identifiers, together with the meetingId, gived the publishing mechanism enough information to decide what subset of the collections the user logged in the client is authorized to view.
+Providing these 2 identifiers, together with the meetingId, the publishing mechanism is enough information to decide what subset of the collections the user logged in the client is authorized to view.

 When an event in the meeting occurs the database on the server side is updated and the information is propagated to the client side MiniMongo database.
 The templates are automatically rendered with the most recent information so the user interface is updated.